 - Treat your injuries – You must seek treatment immediately after leaving the crash scene.
 Even if your injury is minor, allowing a doctor to evaluate your condition and determine whether follow-up care is necessary is crucial.
 You should follow your doctor’s treatment recommendations if they suggest seeing physical therapy.
 Medical evidence is valuable in proving you sustained an injury in a car crash.

 - Contact your insurer – You should file a claim with your auto insurer.
 Your insurance policy might require reporting an accident within a specific timeframe.
 It’s best to inform the insurance company promptly to avoid issues.

 Will Insurance Cover My Injuries?

-If the at-fault driver flees the scene and law enforcement can’t identify and locate them, you have options.
+You have options if the at-fault driver flees the scene and law enforcement can’t identify and locate them.
 Review your insurance policy to determine the type of coverage you have.

 Multiple coverages can compensate an accident victim after a hit-and-run accident, such as: